Local structures on stratified spaces: Resolving singularities to corners

 \subsection{Unzipping}

-Here we use conical smoothness to associate to each $n$-dimensional stratified space an $n$-manifold with corners in the sense of~\cite{laures} (see Example~\ref{example.mfld-corners}).
+Here we use conical smoothness to associate to each $n$-dimensional conically smooth stratified space an $n$-manifold with corners in the sense of~\cite{laures} (see Example~\ref{example.mfld-corners}).
 We call this association \emph{unzipping}, and see it as a functorial resolution of singularities.
 This construction appears very close to that previously introduced in~\cite{almp}, which is based on unpublished work of Richard Melrose.
-As we will see later on, unzipping serves as our conduit for efficiently transferring results in classical differential topology to the setting of stratified spaces.
+As we will see later on, unzipping serves as our conduit for efficiently transferring results in classical differential topology to the conically smooth setting.

-The basic picture is that the stratified space $C(Z)$ admits a conically smooth map from $Z \times \RR_{\geq 0}$ collapsing $Z \times \{0\}$ to the cone point.
+The basic picture is that the conically smooth stratified space $\sC(Z)$ admits a conically smooth map from $Z \times \RR_{\geq 0}$ collapsing $Z \times \{0\}$ to the cone point.
 We view this map as resolving the singularity at the cone point by a stratified space with boundary $Z \times \{0\}$.
-By iterating this process for locii of all depths, one obtains from $X$ a stratified space $\unzip(X)$ whose local structure is no longer determined by arbitrary singularity types, but by $\lag I\rag$-corners.
+By iterating this process for loci of all depths, one obtains from $X$ a conically smooth stratified space $\unzip(X)$ whose local structure is no longer determined by arbitrary singularity types, but by $\lag I\rag$-corners.
 (See Figure~\ref{image.unzipping}.)

 We characterize this construction using a universal property in Definition~\ref{def.unzip}.
 In Lemma~\ref{unzip-facts}, we show that the local construction satisfies this universal property, and that the local construction can be glued together.
 We exhibit the functor $\unzip$ in Theorem~\ref{tot-unzip}.